Andrea-Rivera/OnboardingTask2022/README.md

 ### Technical

 ## The website will use different concepts that I learned.
-To make it responsive, I have used flexbox and grid.
+The Back-end will use C# and .NET CORE environment.
+For the Front-end I will use React.

 - [x] Create a database with 3 tables: customers, products, stores and then joined them into another table to create the sales table
 - [x] Create a model for each feature: customers, product, stores and sales.